waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 1. Pace is 1 or less.
 2. Player is Locked or is in a stall situation.

+Kakashi should not blind play, if Kimbi is in a situation where she was forced to play.
+For example, if she is in anxiety.

 ### Sacrifice Discard Chop Move

 * If the player is locked, and their teammate's *Chop* is on their *Finessed Position*, and the teammate draws a critical card.
 In this situation, the player who is locked can sacrifice one of their card to *Chop Move* their teammate as a *Sacrifice Discard Chop Move*.